thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

 * `--anki_tag_filter`: str
     Only the tags that match this regex will be put in the template.

+* `--metadata`: str
+    either as a string that will be parsed as a json dict, or as a dict.

 * `--audio_backend`: str
     * either 'whisper' or 'deepgram' to transcribe audio.